Why Learn a Musical Instrument?

--Vicente Iglesias, Undergraduate student at Rice University
+-Vicente Iglesias, Undergraduate student in Economics and Statistics at Rice University

 "Making music has changed my life in so many ways but the most salient being the way in which I communicate and view others.
 Making music connects us as humans on emotional, intellectually and personal levels.
 Music has created a space where I feel comfortable and free while allowing me to share my love of music with those around me.
 Music teaches so much more than just notes on a page.
 Music allows us to communicate across language, and without language.
 Participating in music shaped me into who I am today and allowed me to create memories and friendships to last a lifetime."

 -Nicole Conte, Graduate student at the University of Cincinnati

 Influential Leaders on the Value of Music Education:

 “Music, of all the arts, stands in a special region, unlit by any star but its own, and utterly without meaning… except its own.” -Leonard Bernstein, composer and conductor

 “Music gives a soul to the universe, wings to the mind, flight to the imagination, and life to everything.” -Plato, Greek philosopher

 “The life of the arts…is close to the center of a nation’s purpose – and is a test to the quality of a nation’s civilization.” -John F. Kennedy, 35th President of the United States of America